Asia Pacific Airlines (PNG)

 Asia Pacific Airlines is an airline based in Tabubil, Papua New Guinea.
 It is a subsidiary of National Jet Express.
 It operates domestic services, as well as flights to Cairns, Australia.
 Its main base is Tabubil Airport.

 History

 The airline was established in 1991 and was registered as Fubilan Air Transport between 1996 and 2000.
 It has 42 employees and three Bombardier Dash 8 aircraft in Australia and Papua New Guinea.

 Fleet

-The Asia Pacific Airlines fleet consists of the following aircraft (as of August 2017):
+As of August 2025, ASia Pacific Airlines (PNG) operates the following aircraft: